 Expenses like childcare and medical expenses should be included in the Additional Information section of the application.

 Students who are married but file taxes separately should add their information together in the application, unless where instructed otherwise.

-Should you not be eligible for additional MIT funding, we can advise you on a monthly payment plan or potential loan options.
-We will do our best to help you find a plan that works for your particular situation.
+Should you not be eligible for additional MIT funding, SFS can advise you on a monthly payment plan or potential loan options.